Frugal Innovation – bringing Grassroots creativity to the Global stage

 - A Water Wheel that has been developed by a US social venture and is making inroads into the interiors of India.

-Frugal Innovation is not just about Jugaad
+Frugal Innovation is not the same as Jugaad

 Though the terms ‘Frugal’ innovation and ‘Jugaad’ are often used interchangeably as both are based on the optimal use of resources, but frugal innovation goes far beyond Jugaad.